adrianvender/universal-analytics-bots/README.md

 1. Create a new ‘bots only’ Web Property in your Google Analytics account using Universal Analytics.
 Remember to grab your new Web Property ID (i.e. UA-XXXXXX-YY)
 2. Unzip and place the ‘/ua-searchbots/’ folder on your website (example: www.domain.com/ua-searchbots/)
 3. Copy the UA for Search Bots Tracking Code found in sample.php and place it in your PHP source code (example: in your common ‘header’ include file)
-4. Edit the UA for Search Bots Tracking code for the following:\n -Set the $UA_SB_ACCOUNT_ID variable to the new GA Web Property ID.
+4. Edit the UA for Search Bots Tracking code for the following:\r -Set the $UA_SB_ACCOUNT_ID variable to the new GA Web Property ID.
   -Set the $UA_SB_PATH to the location of the ‘/ua-searchbots/’ folder.
 (Depending on your PHP setup, you may or may not run into issues with setting the location value.
 Depends on your include_path setting)